MDMods/MuseDashMirror/docs/events-and-scenes.md

 }
 ```

+Use the unqualified `SceneEventArgs` name with the corresponding `using` directive as shown above.
+The current generator matches this declaration syntax directly.

 The following attributes and events are available:

 | Scene | Enter attribute / event | Exit attribute / event | Unity scene name |